How much does a £1 million pound mortgage cost?

 The high street banks and building societies will not ask for assets to be transferred to them as part of a mortgage transaction.

 Even if you are looking for a £5 million mortgage, the transaction will be based on your income and outgoings, basing the application on your affordability to determine the amount you can borrow.

 Private banks tend to have a minimum loan size of £1 million, and many of them request for assets to be transferred upfront.
 Trinity Financial has access to a host of private banks that do not require assets upfront, although they may well contact you in the future to discuss how they can help get you better returns.

-Data from the Q3 2019 bridging report produced by MT Finance shows this is the third successive quarter that investment property purchases took the top spot for uses of bridging loans with 22% of the transactions.
+Recent data from the bridging report produced by MT Finance showed investment property purchases took the top spot for the most popular uses of bridging loans with 22% of the transactions.

 The second-placed purpose was for traditional chain breaking, taking 20% of the share.
 15% of loans were taken out for heavy property refurbishments, while 7% were to purchase auction properties and 6% for general business purposes.

 What are the best bridging loan rates?

 Bridging loans enable borrowers to purchase properties when they cannot access a mortgage or wait for the sale of a property to go through to free up funds.
 Every lender will want to know what your exit route is and how the bridging loan will be repaid.

 Trinity Financial has access to one of the biggest lenders in the bridging market, and it recently launched a 0.48% per month rate up to 50% loan-to-value.
 It has a 2% completion fee, and it is available for loans between £75,000 and £15,000,000.
 The price gets marginally more expensive if you have a smaller deposit.